A Special Honors start to UConn!

 Course 1: Close Relationships Across the Lifespan (HDFS 1060)

-Human Development & Family Studies (HDFS) 1060 - Close Relationships Across the Lifespan (3 Honors credits).
-This Honors course will fulfill the Honors Core requirement for Sophomore Honors as well as a Content Area 2 (CA 2) general education requirement.
+Human Development & Family Studies (HDFS) 1060 – Close Relationships Across the Lifespan (3 Honors credits).
+This Honors course will fulfill the Honors Core requirement for University Honors Laureate as well as a Content Area 2 (CA 2) general education requirement.

 In this course, we will use both a textbook and primary research articles to explore theory and research on topics in the close relationship literature including attraction, relationship development & maintenance, friendship & social support, love, sexuality, intimacy, communication, conflict, dissolution & divorce, loneliness, and bereavement.